Survivor's Quest: Plot

-The expedition reaches its destination: the remains of the Dreadnaughts that made up the Outbound Flight project.
+The expedition reaches its destination: the remains of the Dreadnaught cruisers that made up the Outbound Flight project.
 Not only are the ships fairly intact, but Mara can sense life.
 There are survivors, possibly hundreds of them.
 Suddenly, everything comes together in a whirlwind of events.
-The supposedly peaceloving Geroons instead are revealed to be the bloodthirsty Vagaari, who desire revenge against the Chiss and Outbound Flight for their defeat at the hand of Admiral Thrawn years before.
+The supposedly peaceloving Geroons instead are revealed to be the bloodthirsty Vagaari, who desire revenge against the Chiss and Outbound Flight for their defeat at the hands of Thrawn during the Jedi vessel's destruction.
 Luke, Mara, the Chiss, the Imperials, and the embittered survivors now must work together against the Vagaari if any of them are to come out alive.

 They manage to defeat the Vagaari, who in turn sabotage the Chaf Envoy and commandeer one of the Dreadnaughts.
-The Vagaari then head back through the Redoubt to attack the Chiss command center, leaving Luke, Mara, and the others practically stranded.
-Following the welcome discovery of a Delta-Twelve Skysprite, however, Luke and Mara are soon pursuing the rogue Dreadnaught.
-They catch up to it and make their way aboard.
-They find out that the main Vagaari "colony ship" is actually a starfighter carrier that is beginning to overwhelm Chiss defenses.
+The Vagaari then head back through the Redoubt to attack the Chiss command station, leaving Luke, Mara, and the others practically stranded.
+Following the welcome discovery of a Delta-Twelve Skysprite vessel, however, Luke and Mara are soon pursuing the rogue Dreadnaught.
+They catch up to it and make their way aboard, killing its crew and commandeering the vessel.
+They find out that the main Vagaari "colony ship" is actually a starfighter carrier that is beginning to overwhelm the Chiss station's defenses.
 Using a fake signal, Luke and Mara trick the Vagaari into believing the Dreadnaught to be a friendly ship.
-However, Luke and Mara use the Dreadnaught under their control after a showdown with a droideka and the fanatical Vagaari Estosh, to aid the Chiss fighters and to defeat the other Vagaari forces.
+However, Luke and Mara use the Dreadnaught under their control after a showdown with a droideka and the fanatical Vagaari Supreme Commander Estosh, to aid the Chiss fighters and to defeat the other Vagaari forces.